Generalized Nagaoka ferromagnetism accompanied by flavor-selective Mott states in an SU($N$) Fermi-Hubbard model: Methods

 In this study, we employ the hybridization-expansion CTQMC method~\cite{werner_continuous_2006} as the impurity solver to systematically investigate low-temperature properties.
-Since we focus on the region $U\gg D$ and $T\ll D$, we adopt two established improvements to enhance efficiency and accuracy.
+Since we focus on the region $U\gg D$ and $T\ll D$, we adopt two improvements to enhance efficiency and accuracy.
 First, the double-flip update~\cite{koga2011polarized} is employed to maintain a reasonable acceptance ratio in the strong-coupling regime.
 Second, we use the nonuniform sampling scheme~\cite{fujii2025itinerant} together with the intermediate representation basis~\cite{shinaoka_compressing_2017,chikano_irbasis_2019}, which allows for an accurate representation of the Green's function.
-These improvements are essential for quantitatively analyzing the ferromagnetic instability at low temperatures in the strong-coupling regime.
+These improvements are essential for quantitative analysis of the ferromagnetic instability at low temperatures in the strong-coupling regime.

 In this calculation, we evaluate several physical quantities.
 The magnetic susceptibility is defined as